espressomd/espresso/doc/sphinx/visualization.rst

 Additional input functionality for mouse and keyboard is possible by assigning callbacks to specified keyboard or mouse buttons.
-This may be useful for realtime adjustment of system parameters (temperature, interactions, particle properties etc) of for demonstration purposes.
+This may be useful for realtime adjustment of system parameters (temperature, interactions, particle properties etc) or for demonstration purposes.
 The callbacks can be triggered by a timer or keyboard input::

     def foo():